mdn/content/files/en-us/web/css/important/index.md

 When it comes to `!important` declarations, the [cascade origin and layer orders](/en-US/docs/Web/CSS/Cascade) are reversed.
 Without the important flag, declarations in the author's style sheets override declarations in a user's style sheet, which override declarations in the user-agent's default style sheet.

-When a declaration is important, the order of precedence is reversed.
-The user-agent important declarations override all user important declarations.
-All user important declarations override all important author declarations.
-And all important declarations take precedence over all animations.
+When a declaration is `!important`, the order of precedence is reversed.
+Declarations marked as `!important` in the user-agent style sheets override all `!important` declarations in the user style sheets.
+Similarly, all `!important` declarations in the user style sheets override all `!important` declarations in the author's style sheets.
+Finally, all `!important` declarations take precedence over all animations.

 > **Note:** All important declarations take precedence over all animations. `!important` is not valid on within [@keyframes animation](/en-US/docs/Web/CSS/@keyframes) declarations.